 "The City of Henderson is a nationally award-winning municipality recognized for its commitment to excellence, best practices and sound governance.
 The integrity of our organization and the trust of our residents remain our highest priorities.
 This is a criminal matter that does not involve the City.
 Therefore, the City has no further comment at this time."

 Channel 13 has also reached out to Councilwoman Cox's office for comment.
-We are waiting to hear back.
+On Thursday we received a statement from Cox's attorney Josh Tomsheck saying:

 -